9 Best Hot Springs in Sao Miguel Azores and Refreshing Natural Pools

 Summer (June through August) is the warmest but also the busiest.
 If you don’t mind company and want to enjoy long, sunny days, it’s your season.

-Fall (September through November) is similar to spring because of its mild weather and decreasing tourist activity.
-The summer crowds are gone and the changing leaves paint a stunning backdrop to the already beautiful springs.
+Fall (September through November) is similar to spring due to its mild weather and decreased tourist activity.
+The summer crowds are gone, and the changing leaves paint a stunning backdrop to the already beautiful spring.

 If you want to learn about the best time to visit the Azores, I’ve got you covered as well 🙂